-Below are a few quotations from selected General Conference talks by Elder D. Todd Christofferson.
+Below are a few quotations (underlining added by me for emphasis) from selected General Conference talks by Elder D. Todd Christofferson.
 A complete list of his Conference talks is available at LDS.org.

 From The Doctrine of Christ (April 2012):

 In The Church of Jesus Christ of Latter-day Saints, “we believe all that God has revealed, all that He does now reveal, and we believe that He will yet reveal many great and important things pertaining to the Kingdom of God” (AoF 9).
 This is to say that while there is much we do not yet know, the truths and doctrine we have received have come and will continue to come by divine revelation.
 In some faith traditions, theologians claim equal teaching authority with the ecclesiastical hierarchy, and doctrinal matters may become a contest of opinions between them.
 Some rely on the ecumenical councils of the Middle Ages and their creeds.
 Others place primary emphasis on the reasoning of post-apostolic theologians or on biblical hermeneutics and exegesis.
 We value scholarship that enhances understanding, but in the Church today, just as anciently, establishing the doctrine of Christ or correcting doctrinal deviations is a matter of divine revelation to those the Lord endows with apostolic authority.